bugbytebug/todolist/README.md

-# todolist
+# Todolist
-A practice todolist using html css and javascript
+A practice to-do list using HTML, CSS and JavaScript.
+Here you can add the tasks and strike them off if you have completed that task.
+In case you don't want that anymore, you can even delete the task.